uf-reef-avl/BagGetFilter/README.md

 ## Prerequisites

--ROS(Kinetic) needs to be installed for several of the BagGetFilter's functions to work
+ROS(Kinetic) needs to be installed for several of the BagGetFilter's functions to work

 ## Usage